The Bush Theatre in Uxbridge Road is the home of new writers says actor-playwright Arinzé Kene.

 Alongside local theatre companies like the Bush, the council aims to maintain H&F’s reputation as a centre for creativity and further strengthen the borough’s already thriving arts scene.

-Read more below on the latest arts news in H&F:
+Read more on the latest arts news in H&F:

 - New research reveals Islamic art treasures and their stories at Emery Walker’s House